gohugoio/hugoDocs/content/en/functions/js/Batch.md

 ### Import context

-Hugo will, by default, first try to resolve any import in the [assets][] directory and, if not found, let [`esbuild`][] resolve it (e.g. from `node_modules`).
+Hugo will, by default, first try to resolve any import in the `assets` directory and, if not found, let `esbuild` resolve it (e.g. from `node_modules`).
 The `importContext` option can be used to set the first context for resolving imports.
 A common use of this is to resolve imports inside a [page bundle][].

 ```go-html-template
 {{ $common := resources.Match "/js/headlessui/*.*" }}
 {{ $importContext := (slice $.Page ($common.Mount "/js/headlessui" ".")) }}
 ```

-You can pass any object that implements [Resource.Get](/methods/page/resources/#get).
+You can pass any object that implements [`Resource.Get`][].
 Pass a slice to set multiple contexts.

 The example above uses [`Resources.Mount`][] to resolve a directory inside `assets` relative to the page bundle.